 Your orthodontist is here to help make your smile the best it can be.
 At each visit, he or she will track your progress, adjust your braces, and give you advice that will help you care for your teeth.
 However, your orthodontist can only do those things if you visit them regularly.

 If you want to straighten your teeth and transform your smile, it’s important to keep up with your orthodontist appointments and follow your doctor’s advice.
-You can start today by calling Advanced Family Dental & Orthodontics – we’ll be happy to schedule a free consultation and see how we can help you.
+You can start today by calling any of our Advanced Family Dental & Orthodontics locations today, such as our Lockport dental office – we’ll be happy to schedule a free consultation and see how we can help you.